cloudrex/pocket/README.md

 // Apply the update's changes onto the database. item.save();

-// Sync (load) the item from the database. item.sync();
+// Sync (load) the record from the database. item.sync();
 ```